Raffles Design Institute

-Raffles Design Institute is a for-profit, design-centric educational institution headquartered in Singapore.
-Its flagship campus (i.e. Raffles Design Institute Singapore) was established in 1990 by the company Raffles Education Corporation Limited.
+Raffles Design Institute is a for-profit education group and design-centric educational institution headquartered in Singapore.
+It is part of Raffles Education Limited.

 History

 Founded in 1990, Raffles Design Institute is one of the first private institutions in Singapore to offer a Fashion Design course.
 Within five years, multiple design disciplines including Interactive Media Design, Visual Communication, Product Design, Jewellery Design, Interior Design, Games Design and Animation Design were introduced.
+Since establishment, the group has grown to provide a full spectrum of education services through a vast network of 16 educational institute across 9 countries in Asia Pacific and Europe: Cambodia, India, Indonesia, Italy, Malaysia, Saudi Arabia, Singapore, Thailand, and the People's Republic of China.

 In 2004, Raffles Design Institute received the Singapore Quality Class Award for Private Education Organizations, ensuring that all courses were registered with the appropriate bodies.
 In 2005, the CaseTrust for Education Award for Private Education Organizations was awarded, which is an indication of approval by The Consumer Association of Singapore Enterprise.
 In 2008/2009, Edupoll recognized Raffles Design Institute as one of the Top Ten Education Provider [sic] in Singapore and the Largest and Most Global Private Education Provider in Singapore.

-In February 2010, Raffles Design Institute, Raffles Merchandising Institute and Raffles School of Business were re-organized as institutes of Raffles College of Higher Education.
+In February 2010, Raffles Design Institute, Raffles Merchandising Institute and Raffles School of Business were re-organized as institutes of Raffles College of Higher Education (Raffles Education).

-Five directors of Raffles Education, including its chairman and CEO, were arrested in February 2022 after investigations by the Monetary Authority of Singapore and the Commercial Affairs Department, on charges related to a loan by Affin Bank.
-They were released on bail of S$30,000 each.

-Controversies, lack of accreditation, and closures
+The Group, through its Hong Kong Stock Exchange listed subsidiary, Oriental University City Holdings (H.K.)
+Ltd., leases education facilities to 12 educational institution offering a wide variety of vocational and technical courses.